-So, in today’s ultra-connected world, where every stationary and mobile device now has an IP address, it turns out that 4.3 billion of them isn’t nearly enough.
+So, in today’s world of ultra-connected computer networks, where every stationary and mobile device now has an IP address, it turns out that 4.3 billion of them isn’t nearly enough.

 In 2011, the Internet Assigned Numbers Authority (IANA), the global coordinator of IP addressing, ran out of IPv4 address space to allocate to regional registries.
 And regional registries have since depleted those allocations.